Skip to main content

 Why Week 1 is beatable

-Week 1 numbers have been on the board for months, meaning they’re influenced by offseason narratives and often lag real information.
+Week 1 numbers have been on the board for months, meaning they’re shaped by offseason narratives and often lag real information.
 You can see that in the current Week 1 odds market (tight spreads, fast-reacting totals) and in how quickly prices adjust once new info drops.
-Historically, Week 1 ➝ Week 2 “overreaction” is a real edge.
-Week 2 underdogs are 54%+ ATS since 2005 — which starts with mispriced openers.
+Historically, the Week 1 ➝ Week 2 overreaction is a real edge.
+Week 2 underdogs are 54%+ ATS since 2005 — and that starts with mispriced openers.

-TL;DR: Bookmakers hang speculative lines; the public moves them emotionally.
+Bookmakers hang speculative lines.
+The public moves them emotionally.
 Your edge is catching the misprices before they correct.

 Underdog Line #1: Seahawks +2.5 vs 49ers